shegotbuckets-dev/shegotbuckets/README.md

 -   Stripe Processing Fees: Configure payment processing fee surcharge by copying `.env.stripe` to your local `.env` or `.env.local` file and adjusting settings as needed.
 -   Customize the landing page, dashboard, and other components as needed.

+## Database Management

+-   **Supabase Migrations**: We use SQL version control to manage database schema changes.
+See [SUPABASE_WORKFLOW.md](./SUPABASE_WORKFLOW.md) for detailed instructions on working with migrations, RPC functions, and local development with Supabase CLI.

 ## Important Security Notes

 -   Enable Row Level Security (RLS) in your Supabase project to ensure data protection at the database level.